tzcnt/TooManyCooks/README.md

 | FUNCORO32 | tmc::coro_functor32 | 32 | Stores either a coroutine or a functor using pointer tagging.
 Does not support small-object optimization.
 Supports move-only functors, or references to functors. |

 ### TODO
-  - documentation
+  - finalize the documentation
+  - CI automated tests across compilers and platforms
-  - cancellation
+  - v0.1 release!
-  - simultaneously await multiple awaitables with different types
-  - algorithms that depend on the prior 2 (select)

 Planned integrations:
 - CUDA ([tmc-cuda](https://github.com/tzcnt/tmc-cuda)) - a CUDA Graph can be made into an awaitable by adding a callback to the end of the graph with [cudaGraphAddHostNode](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__GRAPH.html#group__CUDART__GRAPH_1g30e16d2715f09683f0aa8ac2b870cf71) which will resume the awaiting coroutine